Hero image

 charts, calculator and world with people

-Event professionals should begin by educating themselves and their staff about CSRD requirements.
-Understanding the directive thoroughly is the first step in ensuring compliance.
+Train your team on CSRD basics and emerging UK standards.
+Awareness is the first step to embedding sustainability into planning.
 Training sessions and workshops can be invaluable in bringing teams up to speed on the best practices in sustainable event management.

 two peoples hands holding a sapling in palms